richardschoen/howtostuff/ibmigccgetstarted.md

 touch hello.c
 ```

-From your favorite bash or IFS editor, create and edit the hello.c file in ***/gccsamples/hello.c*** and add the following code:
+From your favorite bash or IFS editor, create and edit the hello.c file in ***/gccsamples/hello.c*** and add the following code
 ```
 #include <stdio.h>
 int main(int argc, char *argv[])